 Things you need:

 None!
 Just your child’s imagination.
-A few props like a walking stick or a hat or a lady’s purse or a wig could come in handy to help set the scene.
+A few props like a walking stick, a hat, a lady’s purse, or a wig could come in handy to help set the scene.

 How to play:

 Have your child choose a character that he or she would like to play.
 It could be anyone—a family member, a friend, a cartoon character, an animal, etc. Then, encourage them to act out the part.
-They can speak in a different voice, use props, and do whatever they want to bring the character to life.
+They can speak differently, use props, and do whatever they want to bring the character to life.
 Children learn to observe people around them and understand their emotions in this way.

 Skills your preschooler will learn: